-Compared to other countries where I have traveled, it felt like there were a lot less dangers on the road - so wild or farm animals wandering free, very little one lane roads...
+Compared to other countries where I have traveled, it felt like there were a lot less dangers on the road - no wild or farm animals wandering free, very few one-lane roads...

 There are 3 main dangers to be aware of when driving in Portugal:

-- The Scenery - sometimes the road is s beautiful that you are distracted.
+- The Scenery - sometimes the road is so beautiful that you are distracted.
 Better to stop!

 - Idiots and speed lovers... well they are everywhere.
 Can't do anything about it

 - At night many roads are not very well lit

 Parking in Portugal

 - Parking in Lisbon and Porto can be a real pain.
-There are only few parking lots and they are very expensive.
-If you can, try to plan to visit Lisbon before or after renting your car to visit the rest of Portugal
+There are only a few parking lots and they are very expensive.
+If you can, try to plan visiting Lisbon before renting or after returning your car to visit the rest of Portugal

-- For small medieval cities, I recommend parking outside of the fortification walls.
+- For small medieval cities, I recommend parking outside the fortification walls.
 There are not many parkings inside and the streets are extremely narrow.
-It is auite stressful
+It is quite stressful

-- Always Always pay your parking - they are very quick to fine, even early Monday mornings.
+- Always pay your parking - they are very quick to fine, even early Monday mornings.
 When I went down in Sintra to pay on a Monday morning, I was a bit late and I already had a fine!!!!

 Renting a car in Portugal

 - There is nothing special about renting a car in Portugal - no specific insurance or rules

 - Most cars in Portugal have manual transmission.
-You will pay more for automatic and they are less options.
+You will pay more for automatic and they are fewer options.

 - You might have to queue at the Lisbon airport - this is quite busy

 - All major international rental companies are available as well as smaller ones.

-- Rentals are normally charged per 24h period - so be careful when you select your prick up and drop off times
+- Rentals are normally charged per 24h period - so be careful when you select your pickup and drop off times

 - Rental companies outside of the airport may close early on Saturdays.
 Make sure of the times